Blood Road: Transfer of guard duties to the Wehrmacht

 Conditions at the camp improved when the Wehrmacht took charge at Easter 1943.
 Of the 472 prisoners who had arrived the camp, at least 302 had died.
 Thus, there were 170 prisoners in the camp when the Wehrmacht took over.
 On April 12, a new group of 300 prisoners arrived at the camp, including the then 20-year-old Ostoja Kovačević, who wrote the book En times frihet (One Hour of Freedom).
 The first Sunday that he was in camp, all of the new prisoners had to wash themselves outside in a small lake where ice was still floating.
 The German soldiers beat the prisoners and forced them into the water.

 Kovačević says that such bathing Sundays were something that happened often: "Bathing Sundays always ended with large and small tragedies.
 Many were so frozen stiff that they could not manage to get their clothes on, and so others had to dress them.
 It often happened that almost half of the prisoners had to be carried back to camp after bathing.
 And the Gypsies that had managed to resist both starvation and beatings were broken here.
 One after another, they had to be carried unconscious back to the camp, where they later died."
 A German non-commissioned officer had previously served as an orderly; he used to treat frostbite by chopping off frozen fingers with his bayonet.

-The blood cross on rock wall facing Highway 50
+Cross of blood on rock wall facing Highway 50

-On July 14, 1943 Miloš Banjac was shot by a Wehrmacht guard, and his brother drew a cross on the rock wall next to him with the dead man's blood.
+On July 14, 1943 Miloš Banjac (from village Klekovci, Kozarska Dubica) was shot by a Wehrmacht guard Ćoro, and his brother Marijan stretched a cross on the rock wall next to him with the dead man's blood.
+It is the unique monument in the world with the Biblical motive.
+Simo Brdar directed and recorded a film "Cross of Blood" that was screened in Oslo Holocaust Center in 2017.
 This event resulted in the stretch of road between Rognan and Saksenvik on the east side of Saltdal Fjord being known as the Blood Road (Blodveien).
 The cross is still marked today.